 Nutrition and Food Sciences

-The mission of the Department of Nutrition and Food Sciences is to provide students with a broad educational background in the science of food and nutrition and foodservice management.
+The mission of the Department of Nutrition and Food Science is to provide students with a broad educational background in the science of food and nutrition management.
 Non-major students will gain an understanding of the role food plays in disease prevention and the promotion of health.
-The BS degree will prepare students to apply their knowledge and skills for careers that require a Registered Dietitian (RD) credential, other nutrition-related careers, and careers in foodservice administration.
-Courses in the option in General Dietetics meet the requirements of the American Dietetic Association (ADA) for an accredited Didactic Program in Dietetics (DPD).
+The BS degree will prepare students to apply their knowledge and skills for careers that require a Registered Dietitian Nutritionist (RDN) credential, other nutrition-related careers, and careers in nutrition management.
+Courses in the option in General Dietetics meet the requirements of the Academy of Nutrition and Dietetics' Commission for Education in Nutrition and Dietetics (ACEND) for an accredited Didactic Program in Dietetics (DPD).

 Faculty and Facilities

 Faculty members, in addition to teaching and advising, are actively involved in research and other professional activities.
-Facilities include laboratories for courses and research in food science and nutrition.
+Facilities include a food and sensory laboratory for courses and research in food science and nutrition.
 Students learn to use software programs for nutrition analyses, food cost control, and recipe and menu evaluation.
-Externships are coordinated for majors in a variety of community settings such as the programs associated with the Center for Nutrition and Activity Promotion (CNAP).
+Externships are coordinated for majors in a variety of community settings such as the programs associated with the Center for Healthy Communities (CHC).

 Graduates may also work in food service and processing industries, food safety and inspection services, wellness programs, public communication, and product development and promotion.

-Nutrition and Food Science majors gain knowledge and skills in nutrition communication and education, medical nutrition therapy, community nutrition, food science, and foodservice management.
+Nutrition and Food Science majors gain knowledge and skills in nutrition communication and education, nutrition and disease, community nutrition, food science, and foodservice management.

-A post-baccalaureate Dietetic Internship,which is accredited by the American Dietetic Association, is available for graduate students who wish to become eligible to sit for the registration examination to become registered dietitians and who are enrolled in the MS in Nutritional Sciences program.
+A post-baccalaureate Dietetic Internship, which is accredited by ACEND, is available for graduate students who wish to become eligible to sit for the registration examination to become registered dietitian nutritionists and who are enrolled in the MS in Nutritional Sciences program.